-As it stands, addiction therapy services must closely monitor current teen use and prepare for the future of the crisis so that they can provide the appropriate treatment.
-The NIH’s recent survey of students grades 8 through 12 were both encouraging and alarming.
+As it stands, addiction therapy services must closely monitor current teen use and prepare for the future of the crisis to provide the appropriate treatment.
+The NIH’s recent survey of students grades 8 through 12 was both encouraging and alarming.

 For instance, tobacco and alcohol use in teenagers has gone down considerably since the 1990s.
 However, marijuana use continues to climb due to the legalization and normalization of marijuana in the culture.
 Marijuana will continue to be an issue as long as the states continue legalizing the drug.
 While there are age limits to marijuana use, it is more accessible than ever.

 The main concern for dual diagnosis recovery centers in Illinois is the spike in opioid use.
 Heroin use has more than tripled over the last decade.
-Prescription medication has also increased, leading to the current opioid epidemic in teenagers, as well as adults.
+Prescription medication has also increased, leading to the current opioid epidemic in teenagers and adults.
 Many of these addictions occur as a result of treating mental disorders.
 Dual diagnosis treats both addiction and mental disorders so that teenagers can manage their condition without becoming addicted to the drug.

 Treatment for Drug Addiction